ysswarup/STOCK-PRICE-PREDICTION-AND-DEPLOYMENT/README.md

 ## DEPLOYMENT:
 The project deployment is done using “Streamlit and Heroku”.
 Streamlit is an app framework to deploy machine learning apps built using Python.
-It is an opensource framework which is similar to the Shiny package in R. Heroku is a platform-as-a-service (PaaS) that enables deployment and managing applications built in several programming languages in the cloud.
+It is an open source framework which is similar to the Shiny package in R. Heroku is a platform-as-a-service (PaaS) that enables deployment and managing applications built in several programming languages in the cloud.
  Steps to deploy